 The teaching of RHSE is delivered through PSHEE, Science and class discussions.
 It is taught by class teachers and, if appropriate, the welfare administrator.
 A range of teaching methods which involve children's full engagement are used to teach RHSE.
 These include use of video, discussion and looking at case studies.
 Some topics can also occasionally arise incidentally in other subjects, such as Geography, History, Computing, RE, English, and it is not possible to withdraw pupils from these relatively limited and often unplanned discussions.
-Sex Education is usually delivered in mixed gender groups to Year 5 and above, however, there may be occasions where single gender groups are more appropriate and relevant.
+Sex Education is usually delivered in mixed gender groups up to Year 4 and thereafter in single gender groups so as to be more appropriate and relevant for pupils.
 There are three or four lessons in the second half of Summer term which fall under the umbrella of Sex Education for Years 5/6.

 Lessons lower down the school around body changes are deemed to fall under science and/or Health Education.

 Planning also takes into account supporting children with distinguishing between different types of online content and making well-founded decisions around what to view and time spent online.
-Online safety and appropriate behaviour will be addressed in a way relevant to pupils'

-lives including coverage of information and data sharing and online exaggeration.
+Online safety and appropriate behaviour will be addressed in a way relevant to pupils' lives including coverage of information and data sharing and online exaggeration.
 Ways to report abuse of boundaries, including in an online context, will be explored.